 The Coordinating Board is a group of three (3) or five (5) CAC members selected by the majority of the CAC for a term of eighteen (18) months.
 The CAC will take into consideration the following criteria to make their selection: ability, process understanding, diversity (racial, expertise, life experiences, etc.), sector representation, level of commitment, previous history, community service, contributions in discussions and debates, among others.
-The Coordinating Board will be responsible to attend to matters related to schedule development and calendar management.
-The Coordinating Board will ensure that the meetings are executed in a manner that they responsibly address and comply with the objectives established for them.
+The Coordinating Board must attend to matters related to schedule development and calendar management.
+The Coordinating Board will ensure that meetings are executed in a manner that responsibly addresses and complies with the objectives established for them.
 The meeting objectives will be explicit in the announcements.
 The Coordinating Board will maintain continuous communication with PRDOH regarding all tasks relevant to the CAC.